KarelKubat/gtpl/README.md

         map   - creates a map
     Also standard built ins:
-        range - ranging key,value pairs over a map */}}
+        range - ranging key,value pairs over a map

+Note that ranging over maps has an undefined order, which may be alphabetical by key, but that is not guaranteed.
+*/}}

 {{ $lyrics := map